Click for Contents Page Tilehouse Street Baptist Church, Hitchin

 What kind of church are we?

-Like many Baptist churches, Tilehouse Street is member of the Baptist Union of Great Britain, which in turn is a member of the Baptist World Alliance, joining Baptists around the world in Christian fellowship.
+Like many Baptist churches, Tilehouse Street is member of the Central Baptist Association and the Baptist Union of Great Britain, which in turn is a member of the Baptist World Alliance, joining Baptists around the world in Christian fellowship.
+We are also a member of Churches Together in Hitchin.

 What are our services like?